getsentry/rfcs/text/0098-store-multiple-replay-segments-in-a-single-blob.md

 4. Click tracking.
    - Duplicate click events will be inserted for a replay, segment pair.
    - This is an acceptable outcome and will not impact search behavior.

-## Security

-How do we prevent users from seeing segments that do not belong to them?
-The short-answer is test coverage.
-Recording another segment's byte range would be the same as generating the incorrect filename under the current system.
-These outcomes are prevented with robust test coverage.

-In the case of bad byte range math, we do have some implicit protection.
-Each segment is compressed independently.
-Fetching a malformed byte range would yield unreadable data.
-A bad byte range either truncates the compression headers or includes unintelligible bytes at the beginning or end of the sequence.
-If we manage to decompress a subset of a valid byte range the decompressed output would be malformed JSON and would not be returnable to the user.

-Additionally, each segment could be encrypted with an encryption-key that is stored on the row.
-Requesting an invalid byte range would yield malformed data which could not be decrypted with the encryption-key stored on the row.